How To Know When To Take Your Pet To The Vet

 • Pale color to gums

-If you notice any of these symptoms, call your veterinarian right away to best decide the next plan of action.
+If you notice any of these symptoms, reach out to an urgent care veterinarian right away to best decide the next plan of action.

 Final Thoughts on When to See a Vet